dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

     * Click on the environment name TechLab-Managed-Cluster-Automation

-    * Set all the 5 environment variables to your values.
+    * Set the first 5 environment variables to your values.
 Ensure to set both the initial and current values.
-For dtManaged it should look like 'xxxxxx.dynatrace-managed.com' do not include the 'https://'
+For dtManaged it should look like 'xxxxxx.dynatrace-managed.com' do not include the 'https://'.
+Do not tough the 'installET' variable.

     ![](./images/preparation/environmentVars.png)